delevonecodes/UtilityBot/README.md

 BOT_API_KEY=your_shared_api_key
 ```

-Never commit `.env` or expose your Discord bot token or API keys publicly.
+Never commit your `.env` file or expose your Discord token or API keys.

 ## Installation